-Field Team Members must meet the following recertification requirements every three calendar years following their date of initial certification:
+Field Team Members must meet the following recertification requirements every three calendar years following their date of initial certification.
+There are two pathways for recertification, both overseen by the ASRC Credentialing Board, and applicants may select whichever path best suits their needs:

-- 1. Document participation for a minimum of 6 SAR missions that are ground SAR incidents for either missing persons or missing aircraft.
+- 1. Jument participation in six training sessions annually and document response to a minimum wo incidents per year that are ground SAR incidents for either missing persons or missing aircraft.
 Simulations may be counted toward re-certification requirements. - 2.
-Hold a current American National Red Cross Standard First Aid card or equivalent, or higher certification. - 3.
-Hold a current AHA CPR for Health Care Provider certification, or equivalent. - 4.
-The review cycle period shall begin the first January of the year following the initial certification. - 5.
-Document successful completion of training across the entire range of ASRC training standards for the level of certification the member wishes to retain.
-Based on the member's documentation and any other means such as, but not limited to, testing, the GTO must validate and certify1 that the member has successfully demonstrated proficiency for each of the following training areas listed in the ASRC training standards under "Knowledge and Performance Specifications" (FTM).
+Hold a current First Aid certification, as outlined in the ASRC medical guidelines. - 3.
+Hold a current CPR certification, as outlined in the ASRC medical guidelines. - 4.
+The review cycle period shall begin the first January of the year following the initial certification.